How to Plan for a Productive Day

 Prepare your space for longer blocks of classes

 If you are distance learning or working from home, you’ll be in front of your computer a lot.
-Set up your space to be as comfortable as possible with these ideas (link to study space article).
+Set up your space to be as comfortable as possible with these ideas.

 Block out time for breaks and eating